buggyrace/buggy-race-about/docs/buggy-editor/customising.md

 Before you start running the project, you need to prepare the buggy editor source code that your students will start with.
+The recommended way to do this depends on how you're distributing the code:

+* if the students will download the source code from the race server (as a zipfile), you can customise it _when you create the zip_

-The recommended way to do this is to fork our "plain" buggy editor repo from [github.com/buggyrace/buggy-race-editor](https://github.com/buggyrace/buggy-race-editor).
+is to fork our "plain" buggy editor repo from [github.com/buggyrace/buggy-race-editor](https://github.com/buggyrace/buggy-race-editor).